artandmath/AssetManager/README.md

 ## Todo - long term
 - Project roadmap
 - Re-build from ground up— using the nuke Asset Manager prototype as a guide.
-- Hooks for non-core functionality. eg - color code versions, group assets, version to latest, version to current etc.
+- Hooks for non-core functionality. eg - color code versions, group assets, version to latest, version to current, non-token spreadhseet columns etc.

 ## Known issues with prototype
-- any cell will be updated
+- Any cell can be updated when we really only want to update items within one column.
+- Undo is performed with a sledgehammer.
+It's Apple Shake level stable.
+- Pieces of code from node_table a still littered in the prototype.
+The comments within the code will likely be incorrect.

 ## Special thanks
-- Thank you to Mitja for his node_table panel for nuke, which is use as the inspiration for this codebase: https://gitlab.com/filmkorn/nuke_node_table
+- Thank you to Mitja Müller-Jend for his node_table panel for nuke, which is use as the inspiration for this codebase.
+Your code is some of the most readable I've ever encountered: https://gitlab.com/filmkorn/nuke_node_table